 After spending most of 1950 with the Augusta Tigers, Keller was back in the bigs that September.
 He started 7 games behind the plate for Washington and hit his only major league home run on September 29th, a game-tying two-run shot off James Atkins of the Boston Red Sox.
 Overall, he hit .214 in 11 games for the Senators that fall.
 He spent all of 1951 and the beginning of 1952 with the Chattanooga Lookouts before his last stint the the majors in July of that year.
 Backing up catcher Mickey Grasso while regular backup Clyde Kluttz was injured, he hit .174 in 11 games.
 Out of options, his contract was then sold to the minor league Toronto Maple Leafs.
 Slowed by back problems, he continued to play minor league ball through 1955.

 In 1979, Keller moved on to the Mariners as the club's director of player development.
-Under his leadership, Seattle drafted future major leaguers Spike Owen, Harold Reynolds, Phil Bradley, Mark Langston, Bud Black, Darnell Coles, and Alvin Davis.
-Following the 1983 season, he replaced Dan O'Brien as the team's General Manager.
+Under his leadership, Seattle drafted future major leaguers Spike Owen, Harold Reynolds, Phil Bradley, Mark Langston, Bud Black, Darnell Coles and Alvin Davis.
+In 1984, he replaced Dan O'Brien as the team's General Manager.
 He retired from the post in 1985 but later returned to baseball for a time as a scout for the Detroit Tigers and California Angels.